httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 * That response's payload, when parsed as JSON {{RFC7159}}, contains an object as the root.

-* The "origins" member of the root object has a value of a list of strings, one of which is a case-insensitive character-for-character match for the origin in question, serialised into Unicode as per {{RFC6454}}, Section 6.1, and
+* The "origins" member of the root object has a value of an array of strings, one of which is a case-insensitive character-for-character match for the origin in question, serialised into Unicode as per {{RFC6454}}, Section 6.1, and